fengjixuchui/AurumRE/README.md

 The PE seems packed with not-known packer.
 2nd `.text` section is seemed made by packer to store stubs.
 Packed but it's totally human-readable.

+The 2nd(at the last index) `.text` section looks like made by packer to store stubs of jmp tables where the specific functions are configured to obfuscate its control flows by abusing `jmp` trampoline.

 Obfuscated control-flow view:

 https://user-images.githubusercontent.com/37926134/137597435-5c8264ca-f68e-42cd-9709-2e805c326e26.mp4